 Bernard James Screenshot.
 Image Source: Instagram

 Brooklyn-based designer Bernard James is known for creating modern heirlooms for the next generation.
-Every of his piece is made by hand locally in New York City.
-They emit an air of luxury that makes them excellent accessories for everyday use and works of art for personal archives.
+Every one of its pieces is made by hand locally in New York City.
 In Bernard James’ collections, you’ll find over 180 different products.

 10. Simone the Label